 - Opportunity to join extra group meditation sessions and meetings for deeper experience and understanding.

 - More time to chat privately with your teacher if desired.

 - A FREE 1 hour yoga posture instruction session with a qualified instructor.

-Arrive whenever you like before your 1 hour appointment for personal instruction, giving yourself time to settle into the deep tranquility of the house; its Georgian grandeur giving a magical feeling of timelessness.
+Arrive in time for your 1 hour appointment for personal instruction, giving yourself time to settle into the deep tranquility of the house; its Georgian grandeur giving a magical feeling of timelessness.
 Stroll around the 73 acres of beautiful grounds or relax in the old library and, on cold days, warm yourself by the huge log fire.
 This is a time to remember what it’s like to really relax.
 A self-service selection of drinks are always available, plus some scones today from 4pm.